CanopyTax/frontend-rfc/text/master-based-development.md

 ## Definition
 Only the master branch may be deployed to integration, staging, and production.
-Other branches only exist for code reviews, not for other devs to write code for.
+Other branches only exist for code reviews and should only have one person committing to them.
 The master branch must be production ready at all times, even when a feature is still being worked on.

 ## Reason for decision